 If you want to report a bug, suggest a new feature, or generally help make Jalview better, then please take a look at the Jalview JIRA bugtracker.

-If you're a developer, you may also want to browse the Jalview GITweb, which provides a view of the Jalview GIT repo at http://source.jalview.org/git/jalview.git
+If you're a developer, you may also want to browse Jalview's git repository, which can also be cloned via its read-only address: http://source.jalview.org/git/jalview.git